AlphaClark/da_6/README.md

-In this task, I used the Superstore Dataset to group data and analyse time ytrends
+In this task, I used the Superstore Dataset to group data and analyse time trends